janvaclavik/govar/README.md

 # govar

 `govar` is a handy Go object inspector and variable dumper.
 It provides a well-arranged, pretty-printed peeks into selected constants and variables in your program.
-You can also use it as a friendly assistant when learning about Go data types and structures, and it has no external dependencies!
+You can also use it as a friendly assistant when learning about Go data types, structures and interface. `govar` has no external dependencies and is go-routine friendly!
 It focuses on:

 - **Readable, styled output** ( *stdout* | *string* | *io.Writer* | *HTML* )
 - **Complete type and value information for any constant or variable**, including structured data and functions